kaischuygon/kaischuygon.github.io/README.md

 # kaischuygon.github.io
 My personal site that serves as my resume and portfolio.
-Completely static and build from scratch by me.
+Built by scratch.